colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 ' Rewritten due to big problems with calculation engine in C# ' After deciphering logic in Spreadsheet and typing with Units of measure price had (£^2 / th) fsharp compiler told me so..
-' Actually tried TDD on this, but gave up and went to the REPL test are there fro regressions thou ' No bugs after go live in calculation engine, a few UI issues thou (I'll admit I not the greatest UX guy)
+' Actually tried TDD on this, but gave up and went to the REPL test are there fro regressions thou ' No bugs after go live in calculation engine, a few UI issues thou.

 ***